microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(xy_sides: List[List[int]]):
-        """
-        Partition a square into smaller squares with unique side lengths.
-A perfect squared path has distinct sides.
-        xy_sides is a List of (x, y, side)
-        """
         n = max(x + side for x, y, side in xy_sides)
         assert len({side for x, y, side in xy_sides}) == len(xy_sides) > 1
         for x, y, s in xy_sides: